McGill-MMA-EnterpriseAnalytics/churn/README.md

 Types of Erros: Both Type I and Type II errors are expected to be made by the model.
 The goal of the model is to minimize Type II errors (i.e., reducing false negative rate.)

 ### Core Tasks/Actions:
-1. Trained mutiple Python-based Machine Learning models to predict customer churn for the TelCo Company.
+1. Trained multiple Python-based Machine Learning models to predict customer churn for the TelCo Company.
-2. Programmed a H20.ai-based Auto Machine Learning model and compared the AutoML model performance (in terms of recall and accuracy) againts manually trained models.
+2. Programmed a H20.ai-based Auto Machine Learning model and compared the AutoML model performance (in terms of recall and accuracy) against manually trained models.
-3. Tested casual inference on following predictors: gender, SeniorCitizen, Partner, Dependents, PhoneService, and PaperlessBilling by applying Microsoft DoWhy pakacage realized in Python.
+3. Tested causal inference on following predictors: gender, SeniorCitizen, Partner, Dependents, PhoneService, and PaperlessBilling by applying Microsoft DoWhy pakacage realized in Python.
 4. Assembled a model interpretability and explainability analysis using SHAP package on XGBoost Classification Model.
 5. Composed a Machine Learning Bias Report based on the SHAR analysis to suggest further managerial actions.
 6. Lessons learned and next steps